 - Use fresh or frozen strawberries!
 It works the same either way.
 This simple syrup is a perfect way to use up some uneaten, fresh strawberries before they go bad!

-- This recipe is for regular granulated, white sugar, but I also found an article with a complete guide to alternative and low calorie sweeteners!
+- This recipe calls for regular granulated, white sugar, but I also found an article with a complete guide to alternative and low calorie sweeteners!

 How to Make Strawberry Simple Syrup